Singer of the land

 I've now come to a time when I want to tell stories with my voice that I care about.
 Not to further a career.
 Or meet the expectations of an industry.
 All the years of developing technique to sing in so many different styles, leads me to this moment when my voice is a paint box that I can use to colour and shade the musical stories I write, and that I feel compelled to engage in.

 Below are links to some of the songs from the land I’ve heard on my walks, and in my dream life.
-If you wish to sing these or share these with your drum group, please send me a note so that I may grant permission, and the songs can be shared in a good way.
-I feel I am their caretaker, and I want to share them.
+There are more being added on Soundcloud regularly as I compose.
+Please check it out.
+If you wish to sing one of the traditional drum songs I’ve created, or wish to share these with your drum group, please send me a note so that I may grant permission, and the songs can be shared in a good way.
+I feel I am their caretaker.
+I want to share them.
 I want to share their stories and, as a mother does with her children, support them as they travel on their way to other communities.
+Recently I shared a song, and a Cree man came to ask if he could take the song back to his community for ceremony, and put the Cree language in.
+He gifted me tobacco and smudge.
+I was humbled to share that song, and hope it is healing others as it travels on its journey.

 All my relations.